Kathwari Honors House

 Litchfield Residence Hall

 Constructed in the 1960s, Litchfield Hall, at 53,357 square feet, accommodates about 240 students and is one of three co-educational residence halls on the Midtown campus.
 Litchfield’s “open square” design makes it a unique building on campus.
-The residence hall’s center offers a courtyard and a small pond.
+The residence hall’s center offers an open square courtyard.